-Vanderbilt University and HTH Worldwide insurance offer short-term, international health insurance to any Vanderbilt student or employee going abroad for educational purposes.
+Vanderbilt University and GeoBlue (formerly HTH Worldwide) offer short-term, international health insurance to any Vanderbilt student or employee going abroad for educational purposes.
 Insurance can be purchased by the week or the month.
-Vanderbilt students who are studying abroad through GEO on Vanderbilt-run programs, exchanges, and certain other programs will also be enrolled in HTH.
+Vanderbilt students who are studying abroad on Vanderbilt-approved programs through GEO will be automatically enrolled in HTH.

 To purchase your insurance independently, you will need to purchase insurance through the HTH website using the Vanderbilt group enrollment code.
 (If you are traveling on a GEO program, GEO will purchase the insurance for you.
 You do not need to do this yourself.)

-Go to the HTH website, then enter the code for into the group access code box, which looks like this:
+Go to the HTH Group Plans web page, then enter the code into the group access code box, which will look something like this:

 The minimum enrollment time is two weeks.

 All regular, full-time Eligible Participants and their Eligible Dependents of the educational organization or institution who:

 Coverage for an Eligible Participant at 12:00:01 a.m. on the start date you provide.
 (For students going on GEO programs, coverage starts on the program's listed start date.
 If you would like your coverage to start earlier or extend after the end date, you will need to purchase additional insurance directly from GeoBlue or another insurer.)

 Thereafter, the insurance is effective 24 hours a day, worldwide except whenever the Covered Person is in his/her Home Country.
 In no event, however, will insurance start prior to the date the premium is received by the Insurer.

 Coverage for an Eligible Participant will automatically terminate on the earliest of the following dates: